geodetic-metrology-tools/LGC2/README.md

   Report or track issues on the [CERN Jira board](https://its.cern.ch/jira/browse/SUS).
   All developments and bug reports must have a corresponding Jira issue.

-- **Open contributors:**
+- **Community contributors:**
   Open a [GitHub Issue](https://github.com/geodetic-metrology-tools/LGC2/issues) to:
   - Report bugs
   - Suggest improvements or new features
   - Discuss documentation or CI/CD integration

 > Maintainers will ensure smooth coordination between JIRA and GitHub issue-tracking systems.
-Some automatation from JIRA to Github could be implemented.
+Some automation from JIRA to Github could be implemented.
 > Future plans include publishing a consolidated project roadmap, milestone tracker, and CI/CD activity dashboard.

 ### How to Contribute Code